amplication/docs/docs/getting-started/community-plugins.md

 ### Auth0 Authentication Provider

 Integrate Auth0's robust authentication solutions into your service with the [Auth0 Authentication Provider](https://github.com/amplication/plugins/tree/master/plugins/auth-auth0) plugin.
 Auth0 offers a flexible, drop-in solution to add authentication and authorization services to your applications.
-It supports a wide range of identity providers, user management, multifactor authentication, and more.

 ### Prettier